Equivariant Neural Simulators for Stochastic Spatiotemporal Dynamics: Applications and model designs

 \subsection{Celestial dynamics with stochastic forcing}

 \paragraph{Problem setting.} For the first problem, we consider three-dimensional celestial mechanics, which are traditionally modeled as a deterministic n-body system.
 However, in some cases the effects of dust distributed in space need to be taken into account, which are typically modeled as additive Gaussian noise on the forcing terms~\cite{Manzi2020stochnbody, Sharma2007stochnbody, Bierbaum2002stochnbody}.
-In this setting, the dynamics of the system are governed by an SDE, which we approximate with the Euler-Maruyama method to generate the data.
-Because of the chaotic nature of n-body systems, the noise accumulates to highly multimodal distributions over trajectories, posing a challenging modeling problem.
+In this setting, the dynamics of the system are governed \CR{by the following SDE:

+where $\sigma(x) \in \mathbb{R}$ is 1\% of the magnitude of the deterministic part of the acceleration of the $i$'th body.} We approximate Equation~\ref{eq:n-body-sde} with the Euler-Maruyama method to generate the data.
+Because of the chaotic nature of n-body systems, the accumulation of the noising term $\sigma(x) dW_t$ leads to strongly diverging trajectories, posing a challenging modeling problem.

 \paragraph{Symmetries and backbone architecture.} We model the problem as a fully connected geometric graph in which the nodes' coordinates evolve over time.
 As such, the relevant symmetries are (1) permutation equivariance of the nodes, and (2) E(n)-equivariance.
-We use an adaptation of the frame averaging GNN model as detailed in Section 3.3 of~\cite{puny2022FA} as backbone architecture, denoted as \texttt{FA-GNN}.
+We use a frame averaging GNN model as detailed in Section 3.3 of~\cite{puny2022FA} as backbone architecture, denoted as \texttt{FA-GNN}\CR{, since it has demonstrated state-of-the-art performance in n-body dynamics prediction~\cite{puny2022FA}}.
 Using \texttt{FA-GNN}, we can parameterize functions that are invariant or equivariant to Euclidean symmetries.
-We also tried the EGNN~\cite{Satorras2021EnGNN}, but found that it was unstable in this setting.
+We also tried the EGNN~\cite{Satorras2021EnGNN}, but \CR{during preliminary experimentation we found that training was relatively unstable in our setting, especially combined with multi-step training.
+The \texttt{FA-GNN} suffered substantially less from these instabilities.}